wujastyk/sushrutaproject/start.md

 ## 2 [Nidānasthāna](https://saktumiva.org/wiki/wujastyk/susrutasamhita/02-su.ni/provisional-edition_nidanasthana)

+Based on witnesses K, N, and H.
 Witness K is not available for most of this adhyāya.

 |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |                                                              |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |